 From February 2018, Quayside Holdings Limited entered into a lease agreement with Quayside Properties Limited to lease commercial office space.
 This lease is at market rates.
-Borrowings from the Parent company amount to \$39,451,750 (2021: \$47,200,000).
-The loan is charged interest at the BKBM rate at the beginning of each quarter plus a margin.
+Borrowings from the Parent company amount to \$48,951,750 (2022: \$39,451,750).
+The loans are charged interest the BKBM rate at the beginning of each quarter plus a margin and at the cost of funding faced by Quayside Holdings Limited.
 Refer to Note 20.